uphold/vault-assist-tool/README.md

 ### Build

-**Note:** There is Github workflow is used to deploy this to the web.
+**Note:** There is a Github workflow which is used to deploy this to the web.

 To build the package (output to `public` directory):